 - Safer and cleaner — Compared to a conventional tank, tankless models won’t leak a lot of water, build up Legionella bacteria, or tip over in an Earthquake.
 The air supply and exhaust vents are also sealed which means you don’t have to worry about gas leaks or carbon monoxide poisoning.

 - Easier to winterize — Getting your tankless hot water heater ready for winter takes seconds compared to conventional tanks that take a long time to drain.

 - Higher installation cost — Depending on your home, a tankless water heater may cost more to install.
 That’s because most homes in America have conventional electric water heaters and switching requires more labor and parts than simply replacing an old unit with the same type of heater.

 - High GPM capacity models are expensive — Tankless hot water heaters are best if you don’t need to use a lot of hot water simultaneously.
 You can buy models that offer as much as 12 GPMs (far more than enough for a big family all showering at once), but they are expensive (~$2,500).

 - Longer payback period — If your installation costs are high that means it will take longer for the monthly savings to pay themselves off.
 You can figure out exactly how long it will take by dividing the total cost by the monthly or yearly savings.

 The cost of a tankless water heater is usually between $1,000-$4,500.
 You will probably hear people talk about the total installed cost.
 That’s another way of saying the cost of the unit, labor and parts.
 This is a better way to look at it than simply looking at the tankless water heater price.
-Below we’ll break down those costs in more detail.
+Below we’ll break down those costs in more detail and help you understand a tankless water heater average cost.